pbisen/pbisen.github.io/content/DevOps/performance-testing.md

 ## Conclusion

-Our scalable performance testing framework has become an essential tool for ensuring CRED's system reliability and performance.
+Our scalable performance testing framework has become an essential tool for ensuring system reliability and performance.
 By leveraging Locust's capabilities and adding our own orchestration layer, we've created a powerful system that helps us maintain high performance standards while keeping testing costs under control.

 ## Resources